General Time-Dependent Configuration-Interaction Singles I: The Molecular Case: Results

 The \lih{} molecule has two occupied orbitals in the RHF neutral ground state.
 However, due to the large binding potential of the \HOMO[-1] orbital, only the \HOMO{} (highest occupied molecular orbital) orbital ionizes with non-negligible probability.
 Hence, we treat LiH as a single channel case, with the lower-lying RHF orbital frozen during the computations.

 We calculate the half-cycle ionization yield using a smoothed half-cycle pulse defined as

 where \(\tmax=\pi/\alpha\).
-This pulse shape mimics the high-intensity portion of a half-cycle of a laser field with frequency \(\omega_L\), but using the smoothed half-cycle reduces artifacts that arise from an instantaneous turn-on had just a standard half-cycle field been used instead.
+This pulse shape mimics the high-intensity portion of a half-cycle of a laser field with frequency \(\omega_L\), but using the smoothed half-cycle reduces artefacts that arise from an instantaneous turn-on had just a standard half-cycle field been used instead.
 For all remaining computations, we use \(\omega_L=\SI{0.057}{\hartree}\), which corresponds to an \SI{800}{\nano\meter} laser field.
-In addition to minimizing the computational load required to compute the ionization compared to that need for a multi-cycle pulse, using a half-cycle-type pulse allows us to see the orientation-dependence of the ionization yields when ionizing polar molecules like \lih{} (and \water{} considered below).
+In addition to minimizing the computational load required to compute the ionization compared to that needed for a multi-cycle pulse, using a half-cycle-type pulse allows us to see the orientation-dependence of the ionization yields when ionizing polar molecules like \lih{} (and \water{} considered below).

 The angle dependent half-cycle ionization yields are presented in Figure~\ref{fig:LiH_yields} for the laser intensities for a variety of laser intensities.
-The inset shows the definition of the angle between the molecular axis and the electric field of the ionizing pulse; \(\theta=\SI{0}{\degree}\) corresponds to the electric field vector of the laser pointing from the Li to the H atom.
-Since the motion of the liberated electron will be opposite to the direction of the electric field, the angle corresponding to the peak of the angle-dependent ionization (\(\theta \approx 0\degree-45\degree\)) sees the liberated electron escape from the initial \HOMO{} orbital (located on the \ch{H} atom) across the \ch{Li} atom.
+The inset shows the definition of the angle between the molecular axis and the electric field of the ionizing pulse; \(\theta=\ang{0}\) corresponds to the electric field vector of the laser pointing from the Li to the H atom.
+Since the motion of the liberated electron will be opposite to the direction of the electric field, the angle corresponding to the peak of the angle-dependent ionization (\(\theta \approx \ang{0}-\ang{45}\)) sees the liberated electron escape from the initial \HOMO{} orbital (located on the \ch{H} atom) across the \ch{Li} atom.

-Figure~\ref{fig:LiH_yields:EWP} shows the continuum electron wave packet at the end of the laser pulse, for the case of \(\theta=\SI{90}{\degree}\), i.e\ the laser field is perpendicular to the molecular axis.
-The tunnel barrier is clearly visible around \(x\approx\SI{-5}{Bohr}\), in that the wave packet appears \enquote{pinched}.
-The colour map which corresponds to the phase indicates that the wavefront (and hence the direction of travel) right after the tunnel exit is directed upwards (smaller value of \(\theta\)), but after some distance, the electron motion tends to \(\SI{-90}{\degree}\), i.e\ parallel to \(-x\), opposite to the field polarization.
+Figure~\ref{fig:LiH_yields:EWP} shows the continuum electron wave packet at the end of the laser pulse, for the case of \(\theta=\ang{90}\), i.e\ the laser field is perpendicular to the molecular axis.
+The tunnel barrier is clearly visible around \(x\approx\SI{-5}{Bohr}\), in that the wave packet appears \enquote{pinched} (marked with a black arrow).
+The colour map which corresponds to the phase indicates that the wavefront (and hence the direction of travel) right after the tunnel exit is directed upwards (smaller value of \(\theta\)), but after some distance, the electron motion tends to \(\ang{-90}\), i.e\ parallel to \(-x\), opposite to the field polarization (marked with white arrows).
 This agrees with the observation above that the electron preferentially escapes the potential in the vicinity of the \ch{Li} atom.